 The fact is that students are more likely to graduate if they attend a four-year college with a significant proportion of residential students.
 Saving money by living at home and commuting, particularly for the freshman year, can make it less likely to compete your degree.
 (This is not necessarily the case for first generation students or students from certain ethnic backgrounds.)

-Taking out Stafford loans that will allow continuity in your education or allow you to transfer to a non-commuter campus after finishing at a community college is a reasonable option.
+Taking out Federal Direct loans that will allow continuity in your education or allow you to transfer to a non-commuter campus after finishing at a community college is a reasonable option.

 Yet many students are unwilling to even ask how much they can borrow even though their increased earnings as college graduates would justify some debt.

-So how much should you borrow for college?
-Given the average starting salary for college graduates, it looks like the four-year maximum allowed under the Stafford loans, $27,000 is the reasonable maximum amount.
-This is $27,000 total so if you qualify for a Perkins Loan you shouldn’t take out the maximum Stafford loans on top of them.
+So how much should students borrow for college?
+Given the average starting salary for college graduates, it looks like the four-year maximum allowed under the unsubsidized Federal Direct loans, $27,000 is the reasonable maximum amount.
+This is $27,000 total so if you qualify for a Perkins Loan you shouldn’t take out the maximum Direct loans on top of them.

 Colleges will offer parent loans (PLUS) to cover the difference but if you can’t afford a college without taking out a PLUS or private loan, you should consider a different college.